awhicks/STARTER-jpa03/docs/oauth.md

 ![image](https://user-images.githubusercontent.com/1119017/149856340-98acd5e4-8712-4723-a899-e3bf2f06d3fa.png)

-Rookie mistake!
-I literally had `my-heroku-app` instead of `demo-spring-react-example`.

 Change it to the correct URI, click save.
-Then go back to the URL for the home page of your app and refresh the page (you don't need to restart the Heroku backend; just refresh your browser page.)
+Then go back to the URL for the home page of your app and refresh the page.
 Click login again, and you should get something like this:

 <img src="https://user-images.githubusercontent.com/1119017/149856532-b1cda813-bd3f-4fd1-a79e-630e5929d7be.png" alt="Choose an Account" width="600" />